 Somber and quiet, Emma stood on tiptoe to reach the rope strung across the back porch of her family home.
 She tugged a fold out of the bedsheet and shimmied left to the nearest spot of empty line.
 Kimber, at her side, handed up one of her mother’s dresses, a sopping wad of dark green cloth.
 Emma smiled at her little sister as she took the bundle of fabric.

 The girl had changed much from the dirty, bruised waif who’d shown up at her doorstep selling pitiful apples three weeks ago.
-Had Emma not known better, she’d not have believed them the same person.
+Had Emma not known better, she’d never have believed them the same person.
 Waist-long curly red hair fluttered in the breeze, framing a pale, freckled face covered in a broad grin, and her bright green eyes glimmered with happiness.
 Kimber clutched a basket of damp clothes to her chest, creating a spreading wet spot on her white cotton dress.
 Water dripped from the bottom of the basket, pattering around the girl’s toes.

 Somewhere out in the rolling patch of meadow behind the house, Tam roared and yelled war cries amid the crunches and whiffs of tall grass dying in valiant battle.